 This notice explains how we collect, store and use your personal data.
 The websites referred to in this notice are www.churcharmy.org

-The information in this notice is provided in accordance with the Data Protection Act 1998
+The information in this notice is provided in accordance with the General Data Protection Regulations (GDPR)

 and the Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR)

-We may also ask you to financially support our work by sending you fundraising appeals.
+We may ask you to financially support our work by sending you fundraising appeals or to join in other fundraising activities.
 We may also use your data to process any donations you have given and any Gift Aid associated with that donation.
-All promotional and fundraising communications are classed as Direct Marketing.

 How will we contact you?

-You can give or withdraw consent to Direct Marketing, or change your contact channel preferences, at any time by writing to us at the address above, emailing firstname.lastname@example.org
+You can give or withdraw consent to Direct Marketing and fundraising, or change your contact channel preferences, at any time by writing to us at the address above, emailing firstname.lastname@example.org

 or you can call us on 0300 123 2113.
 Please let us know if you change your contact details or if you believe any information we hold is incorrect.